suzigit/test-consensys/README.md

-Have you already transfer tokens?
-What about transfer your wallet with all you have within?
+Have you already buy&sell tokens?
+What about buy&sell your wallet with all you have within?
 How can we do that in a TRUSTLESS way?
 This project  - Tradeable Wallet - is the solution to that.

 Why it is useful?
 -----------------
 This project was created with a specific scenario in mind.
 Imagine you have bought some tokens during an ICO.
 You registered your address in the SAFT contract (or, in a Pool e.g. Primablock).
 But now you have to wait some days or even months before receive your tokens.
-If you had used the Tradeable Wallet you can sell your tokens EVEN BEFORE receive them.
+If you had used the Tradeable Wallet (created by this project) you can sell your tokens EVEN BEFORE receive them.
 It works in a TRUSTLESS WAY, i.e., the peers do not need to trust each other in order to do trading.
 The magic is: The tradeable wallet is a Ethereum Smart Contract.
 The tokens (from the ICO) are going to be send to the address of your Tradeable Wallet.
 The Smart Contract has functions to sell/buy.
 At any time, the owner of the wallet can also withdraw the received tokens.